-The Licensing Act 2003 requires the Council to carry out its various licensing functions so as to promote the following four licensing objectives:
+The Licensing Act 2003 requires the Council to carry out its various licensing functions so as to promote the following four licensing objectives:-

-- (i) the prevention of crime and disorder
+- (i) The prevention of crime and disorder.

-- (ii) public safety
+- (ii) Public safety.

-- (iii) the prevention of public nuisance
+- (iii) The prevention of public nuisance.

-- (iv) the protection of children from harm
+- (iv) The protection of children from harm.

-- (b) Policy Statement
+(b) Policy Statement

-The Licensing Act 2003 required the Council to publish a "Statement of Licensing Policy" that set out the policies the Council will generally apply to promote the licensing objectives when making decisions on applications made under the Act.
+The Licensing Act 2003 required the Council to publish a 'Statement of Licensing Policy' that set out the policies the Council will generally apply to promote the licensing objectives when making decisions on applications made under the Act.

-The Council made a number of policy decision in its Statement of Licensing Policy.
-The following policy decisions are relevant to this application:
+The Council made a number of policy decisions in its Statement of Licensing Policy.
+The following policy decisions are relevant to this application:-

+- (i) Paragraph 2.9 Trading Hours

+- (ii) Paragraph 2.15 and 4.1 Public Safety

-- (i) Paragraph 2.9 Trading hours - (ii) Paragraph 4.4 Prevention of Crime and Disorder - (iii) Paragraph 2.15 and 4.1 Public Safety - (iv) Paragraph 4.2 Prevention of Public Nuisance - (v) Paragraph 4.4 Protection of Children from harm - (vi) Paragraph 5 Cumulative Impact Policy - (c) Statutory Guidance - (i) National guidance regarding the control of areas outside the premises is laid down in paragraphs 2.4 and 13.17; and - (ii) National Guidance regarding licensing hours is laid out in paragraphs 13.40 and 13.41.
+- (iii) Paragraph 4.4 Prevention of Crime and Disorder

+- (iv) Paragraph 4.2 Public Nuisance

+(c) Statutory Guidance

+- (i) National guidance regarding the control areas outside the premises is laid down in paragraph 2.4 and 13.17: and - (ii) National guidance regarding licensing hours is laid out in paragraphs 13.40 and 13.41